luke-buttifant/SnowCore/README.md

 # SnowCore
-A web app that allows users to see historical snowfall and receive alerts for new snowfall in the three valleys area.
+## A web app that allows users to see historical snowfall and receive alerts for new snowfall in the three valleys area.

+Use dev branch to make any changes.

-## Getting Started
+### Getting Started
 ```
 git init
 ```